OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 ## Situations where you may need to adapt your solution to a coauthoring environment

 Because existing add-ins and macros can rely on Excel to seamlessly transmit the changes they make to the workbook to the coauthors, you can usually use your code in this new environment without making any changes or updates.
-However, in two particular cases, you may need to adapt your code if you want it to work smoothly in a coauthoring setting:
+However, in two cases, you may need to adapt your code if you want it to work smoothly in a coauthoring setting:

 - [Add-ins that have an internal, in-memory state outside of the workbook content](#StateOfAddins)
 - [Add-ins that leverage events](#UseEvents)